catvasion/portfolio/README.md

 ## Acknowledgements

-Guidance for stucture and ideas from (https://github.com/adrianhajdin/project_3D_developer_portfolio), thank you!
+Guidance for structure and ideas from (https://github.com/adrianhajdin/project_3D_developer_portfolio), thank you!